seankwalker/cpsc-490/README.md

 Because at the time of development the [original NetBricks source code](https://github.com/netsys/netbricks) was fraught with build errors and to speed up development, I used a fork of the original code which was developed by Comcast's Occam Engineering team, available [here](https://github.com/williamofockham/NetBricks).

+My fork, upon which the project is ultimately built, is available [here](https://github.com/seankwalker/NetBricks).

 ## Getting Started

 ### Building